Ryn-Ann/git-cheatsheet/Readme.md

 ```bash
 git add FILENAME ANOTHERFILENAME
 ```
--add the files FILENAME and ANOTHERFILENAME to the stash
+- add the files FILENAME and ANOTHERFILENAME to the stash

 ```bash
 git commit -m "MESSAGE"
 ```
--commits the stashed files to the repo and adds the MESSAGE that describe what was done
+- commits the stashed files to the repo and adds the MESSAGE that describe what was done

 ```bash
 git log
 ```
--shows a history of the commits made to this point in time
+- shows a history of the commits made to this point in time

 ```bash
 git log --all --decorate --oneline --graph
 ```
--shows all history of changes in one line
+- shows all history of changes in one line

 ## Oher Git Things

-**.gitignore is a file that tells git files/folder that are not to be part of the repository (that is - ignored when adding/commiting
+**.gitignore** is a file that tells git files/folder that are not to be part of the repository (that is - ignored when adding/commiting